ypark9/yopa.page/content/blog/2026-05-27-adding-llms-txt-to-hugo.en.md

 ## Honest take

 I added `llms.txt` to yopa.page because the cost is one template and zero ongoing maintenance, not because I expect Claude or ChatGPT to start reading it tomorrow.
 If the standard catches on, my site is ready.
-If it doesn't, I lost 30 minutes.
+If it doesn't, I lost 30 minutes but well?

 That asymmetry — cheap to adopt, free option on future upside — is the whole reason to do this now.
 Don't rewrite your content strategy around it.
 Don't tell your boss it'll move SEO numbers.
 Just ship the file and move on.